Santiago Lange: Offshore Sailing

 He has twice sailed the Volvo Ocean Race; in 2001–02 on Team SEB and in 2008–09 on Telefónica Black.

 America Cup

 He sailed for Victory Challenge in the 2007 Louis Vuitton Cup.

 For the 34th America's Cup was a member of Artemis Racing the Swedish Challenger.

 Other Events

 He also won the silver medal at the 1987 Pan American Games (Snipe) and the 1995 Pan American Games (Laser).

-In 1985 he won the Snipe South American Championship.
+In 1985, he won the Snipe South American Championship.

 Awards

 In 2016, he was named Sailor of the Year by World Sailing.

 Personal life

-Lange's sons Yago and Klaus are who are also Olympic sailors.
+Lange's sons Yago and Klaus who are also Olympic sailors.

-One of the most remarkable things is that in 2015 following repeatable illness he was diagnosed with cancer in this lung which required 25% removal of one of his lungs he battled back quickly to take gold despite lose of fitness and time on the water so close to the games in which he won gold.
+One of the most remarkable things is that in 2015 following a repeatable illness, he was diagnosed with cancer in his lung, which required 25% removal of one of his lungs he battled back quickly to take gold despite the loss of fitness and time on the water so close to the games in which he won gold.